Angela Buxton: Career

 After Buxton won the women's doubles title at Wimbledon with an African-American partner Althea Gibson, one English newspaper reported the event with a story titled "Minorities Win".
 "It was in very small type", said Buxton, "lest anyone should see it".
 Contradictory information surrounds the issue why Buxton was never a member of the All England Lawn Tennis & Croquet Club in Wimbledon.
-In one interview she recalled that she herself had refused an offer of hononary membership to the club, whereas in another she stated she had not refused it.
+In one interview she recalled that she herself had refused an offer of honorary membership to the club, whereas in another she stated she had not refused it.
 She was a guest of the club at the Championships in 2014 with seating in the Royal Box.
 On another occasion, Buxton claimed the reason for not being a member of the club was antisemitic prejudice.
 Buxton said in 2004: "I think the anti-Semitism is still there.
 The mere fact that I'm not a member is a full sentence that speaks for itself."
 The chairman of the club said he could not comment until he investigated further and it was reported in 2019 that the club explained that membership was a private matter and strongly refuted that race or religion play a factor.

 In 2009, Buxton remarked that "I wish [tennis] still wasn't such an elite sport", Buxton said.
 "I wish we could bring it down to a common baseline.
 It's going that way.
 It's still not there."